Porgramming-Hero-web-course/batch-4-assignment-1-khaledssbd/src/blog/blog-1.md

-# The Importance of Union and Intersection Types in TypeScript
+# The Significance of Union and Intersection Types in TypeScript

 While coding with TypeScript, understanding its type system is crucial because it makes our code more predictable, error-free, and easier to maintain. **Union** and **Intersection Types** are two special types that help manage multiple data types and structure complex data.
 In this article, we'll explore what union and intersection types are, why they're useful, and how to apply them in our code.